dldldlfma/gan_and_tsne/README.md

 # gan_and_tsne

-How to check GAN's generator ability? we can check our model by using t-SNE!
+How to check GAN's generator ability?

+I think, we can check our generator model by using t-SNE!

 First, split MNIST file